Chris-J-Patrick/Detailing-Website-React/README.md

 #### 3. **Appointment Integration**

 Integration with Acuity Scheduling allows the backend to handle scheduling data seamlessly.
-Key functionalities include:

 - **Webhook Processing**: The backend listens to webhooks from Acuity Scheduling to receive real-time updates about appointments.
 - **Data Synchronization**: Appointment details such as email addresses, booking times, and services booked are synchronized with the backend.